Podcasts & RSS Feeds

 Melissa Griffin Caen, Contributor, KPIX-TV and San Francisco Magazine; Attorney

 Josh Richman, State and National Politics Reporter, Bay Area News Group

 John Zipperer, Vice President of Media & Editorial, The Commonwealth Club — Host

-Join us for a new year of the Bay Area's premier political roundtable!
-Week to Week has become a must-attend political discussion and social event.
-Join our panelists for informative and engaging commentary on political and other major news, audience discussion of the week’s events, and our news quiz!
+California's electing new leaders this year, and issues like income inequality and affordability are dominating the headlines.
+Week to Week will take a look at the issues and the people in local, state and national politics.
+In its first two years, Week to Week has become a must-attend political discussion and social event.
+Join our panelists for informative and engaging commentary on political and other major news, audience discussion of the week’s events and our news quiz!

-This program was recorded in front of a live audience at The Commonwealth Club of California on February 21, 2014
+This program was recorded at The Commonwealth Club of California on April 1, 2014